Kartm/lunni/README.md

 Docker is required.

-1. Create a `django-secrets.env` file in `/server` directory with the following structure:
+1. Create a `prod.env` file in `/server` directory with the following structure:

 ```
 SECRET_KEY=placeholder-key
+ENV_NAME=production
 ```

+- `SECRET_KEY`
   This key is used by Django in critical cryptographic use cases.
 If you plan to deploy the app, generating your own **is a must**!
 You can do it for example at https://djecrety.ir.

+- `ENV_NAME`
+  Specifies which Django settings variant to load.
+  Possible values: `production`.
+Any other value will fall back to `development` environment by default.

 2. Run `docker-compose up` to build the application
 3. Visit the application at `http://localhost:80`